richelbilderbeek/cpp/content/CppTest.md

     Test-Driven Development.
 2013.
 ISBN: 978-1-937785-48-2.
 Introuction
     chapter, page xiv: 'Test-Driven Development (TDD), a software design technique devised in the late 1990s, \[...\]'
+7. Gottschling, Peter.
+Discovering Modern C++: An Intensive Course for Scientists, Engineers, and Programmers.
+Addison-Wesley Professional, 2015.
+    Chapter 1.6: 'Test as many properties as you can'